 T: Yes, I am.
 I understand that a part of you believe the image in your mind is true.
 I think this experiment might help us test it.

 C: OK.
-This sounds really silly, but I am gonna do it.
+This sounds really silly, but I am going to do it.

 T: Are you imagining it?